-The authors may send their manuscripts in English, Spanish, French, Italian, and Turkish languages.
+The authors may send their manuscripts in English, Spanish and French languages.

-The journal's full text is available online also at http://www.JournalMedicalReports.com.
-The following instructions follow the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals).
+The journal's full text is available online at mdpub.net The following instructions follow the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals).

 Manuscripts are accepted for consideration with the understanding that they have been submitted solely to International Journal of Medical Reviews and Case Reports (Int J Med Rev Case Rep) and that they have not been previously published, either in whole or in part.
 Int J Med Rev Case Rep is a fully peer-reviewed Journal.
 Manuscripts should be neatly typed, single-spaced throughout, including tables, graphs, figures.The editors reserve the right to make editorial changes in all matter published in the journal and cannot enter into correspondence about papers not accepted for publication.